gardener/documentation/website/documentation/getting-started/project/_index.md

 ## Projects on YAML Level

-Projects are just another Kubernetes resource which can be expressed by YAML.
+Projects are a Kubernetes resource which can be expressed by YAML.
 The resource specification can be found in the [API reference documentation](https://github.com/gardener/gardener/blob/master/docs/api-reference/core.md/#core.gardener.cloud/v1beta1.Project).

-In essence, a project's specification defines a name, a description (which is a free-text field), a purpose (again, a free-text field), an owner, and members.
+A project's specification defines a name, a description (which is a free-text field), a purpose (again, a free-text field), an owner, and members.
 In Gardener, user management is done on a project level.
 Therefore, projects can have different members with certain roles.

-For example, a member with the `viewer` role can see and list all clusters but cannot create, delete or modify an existing cluster.
-For that, a member would need at least an `editor` role.
+In Gardener, a user can have one of five different roles: `owner`, `admin`, `viewer`, `UAM`, and `service account manager`.
+A member with the `viewer` role can see and list all clusters but cannot create, delete or modify them.
+For that, a member would need the `admin` role.
 Another important role would be the `uam` role - members with that role are allowed to manage members and technical users for a project.
-The `owner` of a project is allowed to do all of that, regardless of what roles might be assigned to him.
+The `owner` of a project is allowed to do all of that, regardless of what other roles might be assigned to him.

 Projects are getting reconciled by Gardener's project-controller, a component of Gardener's controller manager.
 The status of the last reconcilation, along with any potential failures, will be recorded in the project's `status` field.